 - Focusing on strengths in a development conversation results in a less threatening, awkward conversation; reducing defensive barriers to talking about weaker areas.
 One of the underpinning principles of the approach is that we are all ‘spiky’ possessing great strengths and also great vulnerability.
 We always emphasize this at the outset of a coaching or feedback conversation which encourages people to talk more openly and honestly about their weaker area and other risks/blockers to performance.

 - The strengths approach activity encourages people to partner with others who have strengths in areas where they are weaker.
-This complementary partnering not only helps reduce the impact of weaker areas, it also builds a strong team culture within the organization.
+This complementary partnering not only helps reduce the impact of weaker areas, it also builds a strong team culture within the organisation.

 - The strengths approach is unique in helping people become aware of and reduce strengths that are overdone, or used in the wrong way, at the wrong time or in the wrong combination resulting in disappointing outcomes.
 For example, people who are too confident may become arrogant and brash, managers that are too compassionate may find it difficult to be directive and tough with staff when required and those that are too creative might overlook obvious, common-sense solutions.
 The damaging effects of overdone strengths was found in research conducted by Centre for Creative Leadership in the 90’s and should be well established and practiced by now.
 However, because of the competency and weakness-based nature of most training and development, the vast majority of people we deal with have never had feedback on or considered what happens when their strengths are overplayed.
 Helping them understand and manage the triggers and limiting effects of overdone strengths is an integral part of the strengths-based approach.